JetBrains/teamcity-documentation/topics/levels-and-priority-of-build-parameters.md

-[//]: # (title: Scopes, Priority and Lifecycle of Build Parameters)
+[//]: # (title: Scopes, Priority, and Lifecycle of Build Parameters)
-[//]: # (auxiliary-id: Scopes, Priority and Lifecycle of Build Parameters;Levels and Priority of Build Parameters;Project and Agent Level Build Parameters)
+[//]: # (auxiliary-id: Scopes, Priority, and Lifecycle of Build Parameters;Levels and Priority of Build Parameters;Project and Agent Level Build Parameters)

 ## Initial Parameter Values